A Brooks bra designer shares her artistic roots, creative process, and advice for anyone looking to get into the industry.

 BR: What is your creative process like?

 AJ: For me it’s like I’m constantly filtering everything.
 Whatever I’m looking at — whether it’s someone running down the street, or if I’m at an art show, or browsing websites, magazines or Instagram — there are little things that I pick up that stick in my head.
 Then of course we get our line orders and our briefs, and I take bits of what’s in my head and apply it to that.
 It’s like putting a puzzle together.
 I also think about the history of an item and the needs of the business.

-I like to do things over and over again — I reiterate a lot.
-I’ll sketch something, but put it down and start again and keep working at it until it gets better, until the design really comes through.
+I like to do things over and over again — I iterate a lot.
+I’ll sketch something, but put it down and start over and keep working at it until it gets better, until the design really comes through.
 My husband is an engineer so there’s always an end point for his work.
 But for me, I naturally enjoy not knowing exactly where I’m going.

 BR: How is your work at Brooks different from other work you've done in the past?

 AJ: My background is more in trend-specific design – think Free People, Pac Sun, Old Navy, and Gap.
-We were talking more about trend and not as much about body, wear and the actual end use of product.
+We were talking more about trend and not as much about body, wear, and the actual end use of product.
 So there’s a huge difference in the amount of insight that goes into this.
-With the gear we make here, we must think about what distance you’re running, where to put your keys, can you fit an energy gel here?
+With the gear we make here, we must think about what distance you’re running, where to put your keys, can you fit a Gu in here?

 BR: Can you share some of the biggest challenges you've faced in this industry?